jaredquincy/ember/avior/README.md

-# Avior: Compositional framework for Compound AI Systems and "Networks of Networks" (NONs)
+# Ember: Compositional framework for Compound AI Systems and "Networks of Networks" (NONs)

 ## 1. Introduction

-### What is Avior?
+### What is Ember?

-Avior is a Python library for constructing Compound AI Systems and "Networks of Networks" (NONs).
+Ember is a Python library for constructing Compound AI Systems and "Networks of Networks" (NONs).
 Avior aims to provide, for the **NON** construction context, a similar experience to PyTorch/FLAX in the **NN** context.

-The goal of Avior's design is to provide:
+The goal of Ember's design is to provide:

 - **The structural and efficiency beniefits**: of JAX/XLA-like graph execution.
 - **The top-level compositional and eager-mode user experience**: of PyTorch/FLAX.